ajayguru2/slow.com/README.md

-# netnerds
+# Slow.com

-Shows really cool stats about your internet connection
+raycast extension which is obviously not as good as fast.com. which can show you your internet details I guess